Scanning for anti-malware on-demand

 Click the scan name to view all threats detected on endpoints.
 If threats were found, they are listed in the results section.
 You can use the Drill Down capability to investigate further.

 From the scan results grid,

 Select the check box for the scan and click the Drill Down button.

-- From there, you can click the Deploy Action button to take an action on the threat.
+From there, you can click the Deploy Action button to take an action on the threat.
 See Create a remediation policy.

 In the Results grid toolbar, the Live Updates field shows the percentage of Tanium Clients that reported results.
 By default, the Tanium Console updates the grid as more Tanium Clients report results.

 You can click Pause to stop the grid from updating and click Play to resume updating.

 You can export results to a .CSV file.

 - To export the complete results, click Export .

 - Give the table a name and select a table format type.